Stay on the homestead

 We also have great places to sit or stand in the gardens where you can take in the 360-degree views.
 The boat shed provides a great retreat away from the weather, with enough space for table tennis (or even makeshift badminton!) and a pot-bellied stove over which to tell tall tales.
-Furthermore, we regularly have traditional wooden boats under repair and refurbishment.

 As a project, why not walk over to our small copse and choose an appropriate branch from which to fashion your own walking stick?